Oddadmix/llm-arabic-instruct-gen/README.md

 - **Local Dataset File Support**: Process CSV, JSON, JSONL, and Parquet files
 - **Intelligent Text Chunking**: Split text into optimal chunks with configurable overlap (for files)
 - **Pre-chunked Data Processing**: Use datasets with pre-chunked text data
+- **Self-Contained Q&A Generation**: Generate question-answer pairs where questions include all necessary context, making them independent of the original source text
 - **Two-Step LLM-Powered QA Generation**: Generate high-quality question-answer pairs using a two-step process:
-  1. **Question Generation**: Generate context-aware questions using English prompts with Arabic output
+  1. **Question Generation**: Generate self-contained questions that include all relevant details, names, dates, and context needed to answer them
   2. **Answer Generation**: Generate comprehensive answers based on the question and context
 - **Embedding Generation**: Create vector embeddings for semantic search and similarity matching
 - **Multiple Export Formats**: Export data in JSON, CSV, and Alpaca instruction formats